tlochmanczyk/AGH_SPACESYSTEMS_RECRUITMENT_TASKS/README.md

 ___

-Please, if I would not get to the third stage of recruitment, then send me some feedback about what could be done better.
+If I didn't get to the third stage of recruitment, please send me some feedback what could I have done better.
 Thank you :)